Plateau Bubbles and the Quintuple Bubble Theorem on $\mathbb{S}^n$: Introduction

 In view of Theorem \ref{thm:intro-structure} and Remark \ref{rem:intro-standard-bubbles}, in order to confirm the multi-bubble conjecture on $\S^n$ for $q \leq n+1$, it remains to establish that the interfaces $\Sigma_{ij}$ of a minimizing $q$-cluster are non-empty for all $1 \leq i < j \leq q$.
 This was achieved in \cite{EMilmanNeeman-TripleAndQuadruple} in the double, triple and quadruple cases ($q=3,4,5$) by analyzing the interface adjacency graph of a minimizing cluster, and excluding all possible graphs but the complete graph on $q$ vertices.
 To this end, it was shown that if the adjacency graph had missing edges, it would be possible to rotate a cell (using a local isometry) without altering the volumes of the cells nor the total perimeter, until the cell touches some additional ones, thereby violating Plateau's laws.
 Since a minimizer is only known to be $3$-Plateau, this argument is limited to $q \leq 5$.
 The problem in extending this to $q \geq 6$ is three-fold: firstly, the number of possible (isomorphism classes of) graphs on $q$ vertices grows super exponentially fast in $q$, making a case-by-case analysis essentially impossible; secondly, we will not always be able to find a ``loose" cell (or a group of cells) which we can rotate while keeping the others in place until they make contact (such a ``bubble-ring" scenario occured in \cite{EMilmanNeeman-TripleAndQuadruple} even in the quadruple-case); and thirdly, it is known that there are non-standard area minimizing cones in $\R^m$ for $m \geq 4$, which are not cones over a regular simplex, such as the cone over a hypercube \cite{Brakke-MinimalConesOnCubes}, and so it is not clear whether the higher-order Plateau's laws should hold for a minimizing cluster.
 In particular, we cannot simply apply the method from \cite{EMilmanNeeman-TripleAndQuadruple} to the quintuple case, and require a different approach.

 To this end, we apply the PDE approach for the isoperimetric profile, which we used in \cite{EMilmanNeeman-GaussianMultiBubble} to resolve the Gaussian multi-bubble conjecture.
+We henceforth abbreviate $\Delta^{(q-1)} = \Delta^{(q-1)}_1$.
 Let $\I^{(q-1)} : \simplex^{(q-1)} \to \R_+$ denote the isoperimetric profile for $q$-clusters on $\S^n$, defined as:

 Our goal will be to show that $\I^{(q-1)} = \I^{(q-1)}_m$ on $\simplex^{(q-1)}$, where $\I^{(q-1)}_m : \simplex^{(q-1)} \to \R_+$ for $2 \leq q \leq n+2$ denotes the multi-bubble \emph{model} profile on $\S^n$, defined for $v \in \interior \simplex^{(q-1)}$ as: